rubyworks/facets/README.md

 The collection PER COLLECTION is licensed as follows:

     Ruby Facets
-    Copyright (c) 2004,2010 Rubyworks
+    Copyright (c) 2005 Rubyworks

-    Distributed under the terms of the Ruby license.
+    Distributed under the terms of the BSD-2 License (same as Ruby license).

-The Ruby license is a dual license that also provides for use of the GPL.
-Complete texts of both licenses accompany this document (see LICENSE).
+The BSD 2 Clause License is a simple open source license.
+The complete text of the license accompany this document (see the enclosed LICENSE file).

 Acknowledgments and Copyrights for particular snippets of borrowed code are given in their respective source.
-All licenses are either compatible with the Ruby license or the original author has given permission for inclusion of their code under such license.
+At this point, all licensing has been normalized for all included code.
+Original authors have given permission for inclusion of their code under such license, with appropriate credit citations.

-"ALL YOUR BASE ARE BELONG TO RUBY!"
+## "ALL YOUR BASE ARE BELONG TO RUBY!"

-Ruby Facets, Copyright (c)2005,2011 Rubyworks
+Ruby Facets, Copyright (c) 2005 Rubyworks

 Do you Ruby? (http://ruby-lang.org)